Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Tracer distributions and bias

 \section{Tracer distributions and bias}

 Working in Luminosity Distance Space can present significant advantages when studying the spatial distribution of sources such as GW produced by compact binary mergers and SN.
+On the one hand, binary coalescences and merger signals are very well described (see e.g. \cite{LIGO2016}): from their amplitude and frequency variation it is possible to extract a full set of intrinsic and observational parameters, including their luminosity distance $D_L$ \cite{Veitch_2015,yang2019}.
+On the other hand, the explosion mechanism which produces the SN determines the light curve shape (see e.g. \cite{Khokhlov1993}) and the absolute magnitude of the peak, allowing us to estimate $D_L$ \cite{Jensen2004} after a proper calibration procedure.
 Since we assume General Relativity in our work, the luminosity distance $D_L$ represents the same kind of measurement for both merger and SN observations.
 In some scenarios involving dark energy or modified gravity, however, the luminosity distance extracted from the gravitational wave signal $D_L^{GW}$ turns out to be different from the electromagnetic one $D_L^{EM}$, both in the background (see e.g. \cite{Belgacem_2018,Belgacem2_2018}) and when considering fluctuations (compare with \cite{Garoffolo_2020,Dalang_2020}), making the radial coordinates $D_L^{GW}$ and $D_L^{EM}$ different.
 In these scenarios, our analysis would be self-consistent except for the multitracer case with combined mergers and SN (sec. \ref{sec:results_multi}).
 As shown by \cite{Garoffolo_2021}, the combination of the two tracers would still be possible using other techniques and it should allow constraining the dark energy or modified gravity models themselves.

 To study the constraining power of future LDS surveys, first and foremost the distribution and clustering of the tracers have to be modelled.
-On the one hand, binary coalescences and merger signals are very well described (see e.g. \cite{LIGO2016}): from their amplitude and frequency variation it is possible to extract a full set of intrinsic and observational parameters, including their luminosity distance $D_L$ \cite{Veitch_2015,yang2019}.
-On the other hand, the explosion mechanism which produces the SN determines the light curve shape (see e.g. \cite{Khokhlov1993}) and the absolute magnitude of the peak, allowing us to estimate $D_L$ \cite{Jensen2004} after a proper calibration procedure.

 In sec. \ref{sec:GW}, we model the distribution and clustering properties of GW referring to compact binary mergers by means of numerical simulations, suitably processed to account for observational selection effects.
 In sec. \ref{sec:SN}, we instead model the SN distribution, by taking into account the event rate and completeness of the observations performed.

 Despite the analysis is performed in LDS, along the paper the redshift notation is frequently used, since it is more familiar to the reader and more similar to the one used when studying LSS.
 The consistency of the analysis is preserved since the redshift is always computed from luminosity distance assuming the {\it Planck 2018} \cite{Planck2018} Cosmology.